 - Google Classroom or Clever logins, your existing classroom roster should have already synced with your Code.org section during setup.
 You can double check that this is the case by looking for the number of students in your section in the Classroom Sections table.
 If you're having trouble or want more information, check out the following support articles:

 - Edit your section's settings: to edit your section's details (ex: the name of the section, grade level, or whether or not your students are allowed to pair program, etc.),

 - Create another section: to create another section, click on "Create a section" under the Classroom Sections header

 - We recommend keeping your section's assignment up to date as the class moves through the course materials.
 Learn how to update the materials your section is assigned to.

-- Check student progress: As the students in your section are working, you can keep track of which levels they've completed and see their answers to open-ended questions, surveys and assessments (CSD and CSP-only).
+- Check student progress: As the students in your section are working, you can keep track of which levels they've completed and see their answers to open-ended questions, surveys and assessments.
 Click on the name of your section in the Classroom Sections table to explore their progress.
 Learn more about viewing student progress.

 - Update student details: If you need to add a student or update an existing student's name, age, or other information after you've created your section, you can do so on the Manage Students tab.
 To find this, click the name of the section where you need to adjust the student roster, and then click 'Manage Students' on the purple bar that appears.